 Prior to joining Dalton & Tomich, PLC in May 2018, Noel worked as an attorney and partner for Mauck & Baker, LLC in Chicago for 11 years.
 He is an allied attorney and member of the National Litigation Academy Honor Corps of the Alliance Defending Freedom and the Christian Legal Society.

-Noel is a graduate of Regent University’s School of Law in Virginia and holds a Bachelor of Science degree from Truman State University in Missouri.
+Noel is a graduate of Regent University’s School of Law in Virginia.
 He is a member in good standing and admitted to practice in the: State of Illinois (2007), United States District Court for the Northern District of Illinois (2007), United States District Court for the Eastern District of Wisconsin (2012), United States Court of Appeals for the Seventh Circuit (2012), and United States Supreme Court (2018).

-Noel resides in Rockford, Illinois with his wife and four children.
+Noel resides in Rockford, Illinois with his wife and five children.